NAL-i5K/I5KNAL_OGS/README.md

         + Esf0002: Negative/Zero start/end coordinate
         + Esf0018: Start is not less than or equal to end
         + Esf0031: Empty attribute value
+        + Ema0003: This feature is not contained within the feature boundaries of parent
         + Ema0005: unusual child features in the type of pseudogene found
+        + Ema0006: Wrong phase
         + Emr0001: Duplicate transcripts found
         + Emr0005: Duplicate ID
+        + ...
+Please see the details in the wiki

 ## lib/
 Completed tools would be shown as under a specific directory.
 Tools under development would be shown as a Symbolic link.